 What To Bring With Application

-The Weatherizatrion Assistance Program’s (WAP) provides free energy conservation measures to income eligible households.
-Since its inception in 1976, more than 5.5 million households have experienced energy-deficiency, financial and health and safety gains through the Program.
+The Weatherization Assistance Program (WAP) provides free energy conservation measures to income eligible households.
+Since its inception in 1976, more than 5.5 million households have experienced energy-efficiency, financial and health and safety gains through the Program.
 The Program specifically focuses on assisting low-income people – income cannot exceed 200% of the federal poverty income guideline level.
 Preference is given to the elderly, people with disabilities, and families with children.

 The Low Income Home Energy Assistance Program (LIHEAP) is a Federally-funded program that helps low-income households with their energy bills.
 LIHEAP can help you stay warm in the winter and cool in the summer.
 By doing so, you can reduce risk of health and safety problems (such as illness, fire or eviction).
 The federal government does not provide energy assistance directly to the republic.
 Instead, LIHEAP operates in the 50 States, the District of Columbia, Indian tribes or tribal organizations, and the U.S. territories.

 *Note: The availability of the LIHEAP assistance is not guaranteed.
 Often most of the Federal LIHEAP funds are spent during the winter.

 For more information about the LIHEAP program, please contact our EAP Office at 706-724-0701.